openvalidation/openvalidation/README.md

 }
 ```

 There's also a second way to express rules in openVALIDATION.
-Let's have another look at an example.
+Let's have another look at an example:
 ```
 The weather must be rainy.
 ```